 Credit: @macs_eats_ on Instagram

-Settle in with top-notch pub fare at the popular spot, the Pub.
-Blend in with the locals and order a regional specialty, beef on weck.
+Dive into top-notch pub fare at Jamestown’s popular spot, the Pub.
+A staple in the town for over 50 years, you can savor old-fashioned Italian cooking, pizzas, soups, and a regional specialty, beef on weck.

 SATURDAY